MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sharepoint-site-permissions.md

 6. Click **OK**.

 > [!NOTE]
-> Permissions for the default SharePoint groups (Owners, Members, and Visitors) for Team sites that are connected to an Office 365 group can't be modified.
+> Permissions for the default SharePoint groups (Owners, Members, and Visitors) for Team sites that are connected to an Microsoft 365 group can't be modified.

 ### Add, change, or remove a site collection administrator
 <a name="__toc340230108"> </a>